best-practice-and-impact/gptables/docs/source/index.rst

 ``gptables`` uses the official `guidance on good practice spreadsheets`_ It advocates a strong adherence to the guidance by restricting the range of possible operations.
-The default formatting theme ``gptheme`` accomodates many use cases.
+The default formatting theme ``gptheme`` accommodates many use cases.
 However, the :class:`~.core.theme.Theme` Class allows development of custom themes, where alternative formatting is required.

 ``gptables`` is developed and maintained by the `Best Practice and Impact`_